ENVIROMENT STABILITY

 WATER USE COMPLIANCE: LICENCE STATUS

-The National Water Act, Act No 36 of 1998 (NWA), requires that water-use licences are obtained before any water-use activity or development can be undertaken.
-Water use is defined as undertaking activities that have an impact on a water resource.
 The impact may be on the amount of water in the resource, the quality of water in the resource and the environment surrounding the resource.
 Section 21 of the NWA lists 11 water uses as requiring a water-use licence before they can be undertaken.
-Of the 11 listed water uses, only seven are applicable to uMngeni-uThukela Water and include:
+Of the 11 listed water uses, only seven (7) are applicable to uMngeni-uThukela Water and include:

 • Taking water from a water resource (water abstractions);

-• Storing water (raw water storage in a dams);
+• Storing water (raw waterstorage in a dams);

 • Impeding or diverting the flow of water in a watercourse (river or wetland crossing or construction of a dam or weir);